NrdyBhu1/easymake/README.md

 # easymake

-Simple, lightweight, FOSS alternative to GNU Make or CMake
+A simple, lightweight, easy to use alternative to GNU/Make or CMake.

 https://cleanware.github.io/wiki/easymake.html